MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/threat-analytics-analyst-reports.md

 ---
-title: Understand the analyst report section in threat analytics ms.reviewer:
+title: Understand the analyst report section in threat analytics. ms.reviewer:
 description: Learn about the analyst report section of each threat analytics report.
 Understand how it provides information about threats, mitigations, detections, advanced hunting queries, and more.
 keywords: analyst report, threat analytics, detections, advanced hunting queries, mitigations,